 Strict noise controls for the event are in place and monitored by both noise consultants employed by the Applicant, and local authority noise officers.
-Events taking place on the Saturdays end at 22:30.
-On Sundays, the events finish at 22:00, taking into consideration that the working week begins the following day.
+Events taking place on the Saturday will end at 22:30.
+On Sunday, this event finishes at 22:00, taking into consideration that the working week begins the following day.